CougarsCare/cougarscare.github.io/index.md

 *         Provided over 100 brown bag lunches to students in need
 *         Supported students with over $1000 in class fees and field trip fees
 *         Over 200 volunteers (mostly students) helped to make all this possible

----
-Thanks to our Board of Directors and our many donors!
+<small> Thanks to our Board of Directors and our many donors! </small>